Coach Developers and Performance Analysts

 Current opportunities

-• Fully-funded PhD studentships with the Coaching and Performance Research Group will be advertised here.
+• Fully-funded PhD studentships with the Coach Developer and Performance Analyst Research Group will be advertised here.

 Approaches from self-supporting PhD students are accepted all year round.
 Please contact Dr Matthew Cook for an informal discussion.